District Reading Plan

 Document how the district uses universal and interim assessment data, in conjunction with diagnostic assessment data to assist schools in determining pathways of intervention for students who have failed to demonstrate grade‑level reading proficiency.

 Dorchester District 2 uses Pearson’s AIMSweb Early Literacy Benchmarks and NWEA Map Growth Reading as Universal Screeners to identify students failing to demonstrate grade-level reading proficiency.
-Once these universal screener assessments provide preliminary data, schools use a variety of diagnostic assessments, such as the Foundational Skills Assessment, to identify specific skill deficits and needs for intervention.
-Schools provide targeted, skills-based interventions to students not showing Grade Level Reading Proficiency through a variety of instructional models including in-class interventions, school-based interventions, special education instruction, and multi-lingual instruction.
-To assess the intervention’s effectiveness and track student progress, a series of progress monitoring tools are available to teachers such as AIMSweb.
-Formative and summative assessments such as our District Common Assessments and HMH Module Assessments are used to further identify areas of need and areas of success for all students.
-All of these assessments work in conjunction to identify, place, and determine pathways for intervention for any student demonstrating a need for reading intervention.
+Once these universal screener assessments provide preliminary data, schools use a data-driven decision-making process to ensure equity and consistency in determining appropriate intervention pathways.
+This process involves a variety of diagnostic assessments, such as the Foundational Skills Survey, to identify specific skill deficits and needs for intervention.
+Schools provide targeted, skills-based interventions to students not demonstrating Grade Level Reading Proficiency through a variety of instructional models, including in-class interventions, school-based interventions, special education instruction, and multilingual instruction.
+To assess the effectiveness of the intervention and track student progress, a series of progress monitoring tools, including AIMSweb and HMH Read 180 intervention progress monitoring data, are used to collect and review data on a regular basis.
+Formative and summative assessments, such as our District Common Assessments and HMH Module Assessments, are used to further identify areas of need and success for all students.
+All of these screeners and assessments, as well as other school- based assessments, contribute to the data-driven decision-making process for identifying, placing, and determining pathways of intervention for any student who demonstrates a need for reading intervention.

 Section D